Neptune-Crypto/neptune-core/docs/src/consensus/transaction.md

  - `timestamp: Timestamp` When the transaction took or takes place.
  - `mutator_set_hash: Digest` A commitment to the mutator set that is to be updated by the transaction.

+Note that while addition records and removal records are both commitments to UTXOs, they are different types of commitments.
+The removal record is an index set into the SWBF (with supporting chunk dictionary) whereas the addition record is a hash digest.

 ## Validity

 A transaction is *valid* if (any of):